Southeast Asia·Malaysia·Updated May 3, 2026

 What scams target tourists in Penang?

-The most frequently reported tourist scams in Penang are Taxi Without Meter Overcharge, ATM Dynamic Currency Conversion, Art Gallery Commission Scam in George Town, with 1 classified as high severity.
+The most frequently reported tourist scams in Penang are Taxi Without Meter Overcharge, ATM Dynamic Currency Conversion, Currency Exchange Shortchanging Near Little India.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Lombok and Palawan.
+Similar patterns are also documented in Ho Chi Minh City and Kuala Lumpur.

 Are taxis safe in Penang?